Mindinventory/MI-CustomNotification/README.md

 # MutableCustomNotification

 Push notifications allow developers to reach users, even when users aren't actively using an app!
 With the latest update of iOS Apple provide very useful extensions which are user-friendly.
-In this tutorial, I am going to share the configuration, set up and testing of Notification with the media attachments like
+In this tutorial, I am going to share the configuration, set up of Notification with the media attachments like
-Image,
+* Image
-Audio,
+* Audio
-Video.
+* Video

 ![IMG_9416](https://user-images.githubusercontent.com/84714866/120181588-e4532000-c22a-11eb-88a5-4d2de873694d.PNG)
 ![IMG_9417](https://user-images.githubusercontent.com/84714866/120181601-eae19780-c22a-11eb-9880-c3684a30a2ac.PNG)